Kauto/better-sqlite3-helper/README.md

 DROP INDEX Post_ix_categoryId;
 ```

 The files need to be numbered.
-They are automaticly executed before the first use of the database.
+They are automatically executed before the first use of the database.

 **NOTE**: For the development environment, while working on the database schema, you may want to set
 `force: 'last'` (default `false`) that will force the migration API to rollback and re-apply the latest migration over again each time when Node.js app launches.
 See "Global Instance".